bruin-data/ingestr/docs/supported-sources/gsheets.md

 The URI is used to connect to the Google Sheets API for extracting data.

-## Setting up a Google Sheets Integration
+## Setting up a Google Sheets integration

 Google Sheets requires a few steps to set up an integration, please follow the guide dltHub [has built here](https://dlthub.com/docs/dlt-ecosystem/verified-sources/google_sheets#setup-guide).